Simple and Practical Mental Health

 Practical tips on using hypnotics: Benzodiazepines

-Copyright 2015 to 2019, Rajnish Mago, MD.
+Copyright © 2016 to 2025, Simple and Practical Medical Education, LLC.
 All rights reserved.
-May not be reproduced in any form without express written permission.
+The content on this website may not be reproduced in any form without express written permission.

-Disclaimer: The content on this website is provided as general education for medical professionals.
-It is not intended or recommended for patients or other laypersons or as a substitute for medical advice, diagnosis, or treatment.
-Patients must always consult a qualified health care professional regarding their diagnosis and treatment.
-Healthcare professionals should always check this website for the most recently updated information.
+Disclaimer: The material on this website is provided as general education for medical professionals.
+It is not intended for patients or other laypersons, nor is it a substitute for medical advice, diagnosis, or treatment.
+Patients must always consult a qualified healthcare professional regarding their diagnosis and treatment.
+Healthcare professionals should always check this website for the most up-to-date information.

-Elaghoury says
+1. Elaghoury says

 Thank you, Dr. Raj, for leading this discussion.
 It is an essential and critical point in the practice of sleep medicine.
 Connecting to a previous blog here about the RLS and the screening mnemonic URGE, I advise my colleagues to screen EVERY patient of chronic insomnia (more than 3 ms) with BOTH the URGE and STOP-BANG mnemonics before prescribing any sedative-hypnotic medication.
 As it is known that these medications are ineffective in these patient groups; instead the medications might be worsening their sleep difficulty and suffering.
 Most of the sedative-hypnotics relax upper airway muscles which worsens the OSA, or lower dopamine/raise serotonin which worsens the RLS.
 So, it is a wise step to rule out both OSA and RLS in patients of chronic insomnia, whether we prescribe labeled or off-label medications as sleep aids.
 In my practice of sleep medicine for years, I have encountered many patients of OSA or RLS who were put on antipsychotics or antidepressants for years without a clear benefit; instead, those patients got some relief after slowly tapering down these meds.